dotnet/docs-maui/docs/windows/deployment/publish-cli.md

 The following list describes the current limitations with publishing and packaging:

-- The published app doesn't work if you try to run it directly with the executable file out of the publish folder.
 - The way to run the app is to first install it through the packaged _MSIX_ file.